spatil12/datasciencecoursera/CODE_BOOK.md

 In short acc denotes Accelerometer,Gyro denotes Gyroscope readings, Mag is for Magniture of these three dimensional signals.
 X, Y, Z denotes the signals in X, Y, Z directions.

+The set of variables that were estimated from these signals are:

+1. mean: Mean value
+2. std: Standard deviation

 ## Step 5